-We hosted a webinar titled, “The Role of Finance in IT Oversight” where our panel of experts in IT compliance, security and operations discussed the roles and responsibilities of the finance and accounting function to ensure your IT structure appropriately addresses the risks that affect you the most.
+We hosted a webinar titled, “The Role of Finance in IT Oversight” where our panel of experts in IT services and operations discussed the roles and responsibilities of the finance and accounting function to ensure your IT structure appropriately addresses the risks that affect you the most.
 Click here to view a recording of the webinar.

 In the classic phishing scam, scammers use email or text messages to trick someone into revealing sensitive information.
 Fraudsters may target individuals to gain access to their passwords, account numbers, Social Security numbers (SSNs) and other sensitive personal data.

 Phishing scams also may target employees to gain access to their employers’ networks.
 Once inside, they can steal electronic records containing employee or customer data, install malware or ransomware, and/or hijack the company’s records, such as customer lists, financial records, account numbers, trade secrets and in-progress R&D projects.

 In vishing scams that target the business sector, a scammer calls on the phone and may use intimidation to convince the employee to provide access.
 In some cases, the scammer may pose as a coworker from the company’s IT department who’s been assigned to install a software update that’s actually malware.